 and nerves.
 It can harm the eyes, kidneys, and heart.
 In early pregnancy, high blood

 sugar can lead to birth defects in a growing baby.

 There are 3 types of diabetes:

-- Type 1 diabetes.
-Type 1 diabetes is an autoimmune disorder.
-The body's immune system damages the cells
+Type 1 diabetes.
+This is an autoimmune disorder.
+The body's immune system damages the cells in the

-appear during pregnancy in a woman who has not been diagnosed with diabetes before.
+appear during pregnancy in a woman who hasn't been diagnosed with diabetes before.

 It happens in about 3 in 100 to 9 in 100 pregnant women.

 Some women have diabetes before they get pregnant.
 This is called pregestational diabetes.

 Other women may get a type of diabetes that only happens in pregnancy.
 This is called

 gestational diabetes.
 Pregnancy can change how a woman's body uses glucose.
 This can